 Unlike Coros who stuck to their core audience, Suunto has attempted to broaden their appeal with their smartwatch line, using WearOS to provide more features such as Google Pay for making payments and Google Assistant.

-You don’t need to be a watch expert to recognize the name Tag Heuer.
-They are a maker of luxury Swiss watches that you might pay a small fortune for.
+You don’t need to be a watch expert to recognize the name Tag Heuer, one of the top luxury Swiss watch brands that you might pay a small fortune for.
 Their foray into smartwatches is no different.

 Underneath, their Tag Heuer Connected line is no more than your typical WearOS smartwatch, but the watch has a premium design, bespoke watch faces, and the premium branding to go with it which sees the watches retail with a four-figure price tag.